sfjsecurity/sfjsecurity/README.md

 # Hello, I'm Sana
 <a href="https://linkedin.com/in/sanajafferi/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

+## IT & Cybersecurity Project Portfolio
-This repository documents my hands on learning, problem-solving, and growth in technology and security.
+This repository documents my hands-on learning, problem-solving, and growth in IT and cybersecurity.
+The projects focus on areas such as vulnerability management, threat detection, and security operations, and reflect practical, real-world scenarios.

-## Objective

-My journey into tech led me to develop a strong interest in cybersecurity and understanding how systems are protected.
-Through hands on labs and continuous learning, I am building practical security and analytical skills focused on detection and response.
-My goal is to join a Security Operations Center as a Tier 1 SOC Analyst and continue growing as a blue team professional.

 ## Projects